10 Top Sea Trout Flies You Must Have

 We would take the Yuk, Copper John and the Egg sucking leech!

 So that’s our round-up for ten of the best Sea Trout flies.
 Now you have the knowledge, explore our Sea Trout Fly Fishing Holidays and get ready to put your new flies to the test.
+You can also find some great videos at some of our Sea Trout lodges like Las Buitreras here on our Youtube Channel.
 You can contact us and we’ll help find you the perfect fishing holiday abroad.
 Alternatively, you can take a look at our Trout fishing holidays.